IT21161810/Space-Hub/README.md

 ## How to run Test cases

+Testing were done by React testing library vitest and jsdom

+How to run test cases:

 - Run All Test cases      - npm test
-- Run Specific Test cases - npm test Picture.tes.jsx
+- Run Specific Test cases - npm test APOD.test.jsx

 # Deployment